Website Design

 - Bristol — Bristol isn't a 'template' kind of city.

-Do we get to see designs before any code is written?
+Do we get to see the design before it's built?

-Yes — every project goes through high-fidelity Figma prototypes you can click through on your phone before we write a line of code.
-You sign off the design first; build comes after.
+Yes — every project starts with a clickable preview you can try on your phone before we build anything.
+You sign off the look and feel first; the build comes after.

-Two rounds of revisions are included at the wireframe stage and two at the high-fidelity stage.
-In practice we rarely need them all — getting the discovery brief right up-front prevents most rework.
+Plenty — two rounds at the early layout stage and two on the final design.
+In practice we rarely need them all, because we get the brief right up front.

 Will the design actually work for accessibility?